 You don’t have to stay stuck.
 Healing is within reach.

-Healing starts with a single step.
+Thriving starts with a single step.

 Let’s take it together.

-Common Symptoms of Trauma
+Common Signs of Trauma

-Feeling tense all the time
+• Feeling tense all the time

-Recurring thoughts about something bad that happened
+• Recurring thoughts about something bad that happened

-Sleep issues or nightmares
+• Sleep issues or nightmares

-These common responses to trauma are completely treatable.
+These common trauma responses are completely treatable.

-How We Heal Trauma: EMDR Therapy
+How We Heal Trauma in LA With EMDR Therapy

 Eye Movement Desensitization and Reprocessing (EMDR) is a groundbreaking therapeutic approach backed by years of scientific research.

-For decades, EMDR therapy has been successfully used to treat a wide range of traumas, including:
+For decades, EMDR therapy has been used successfully to treat a wide range of traumas, including:

-Emotional wounds from abuse or neglect
+• Emotional wounds from abuse or neglect

-Trauma experienced by veterans and first responders
+• Trauma experienced by veterans and first responders

-Trauma from natural disasters like the LA wildfires, or terrorist events
+• Trauma from natural disasters like the LA wildfires, or terrorist events

-Phobias and panic attacks
+• Phobias and panic attacks

 …and many other challenges!